SprentAB-tech/sprent-pdf/README.md

 # How to create a staging environment?

 We can probably create a copy of the workspace as a test environment.
+Research this.